In 2016 the world reached a digital milestone: One zettabyte of internet traffic.

 But concerns are also emerging.
 As The Hill points out, every internet interaction generates data.
 When users log on to social media feeds, access online banking, use in-car mapping data or talk to their home smart speaker, data is created.
 Some of this data is stored — most isn’t — and some is monetized to create improved marketing profiles or analyze consumer trends.
 Much of this data, however, isn’t accessible to those who created it in the first place, leading to an uptick in legislation, such as GDPR which mandates how companies can access, store and use data, and also requires organizations to delete user data upon request.
 Other countries — and states such as California, Maine and Nevada — are now drafting their own laws to manage data and protect consumer privacy.

-Ultimately, the zettabyte era raises the question of effective use: With massive amounts of data to discover, how much is relevant, how much is redundant and how much is simply lost?
+Ultimately, this raises the question of effective use: With massive amounts of data to discover, how much is relevant, how much is redundant and how much is simply lost?

 That’s a Yotta Zeros

 According to Tech Republic, experts anticipate that by 2022 there will be 4.8 billion internet users worldwide on 28.5 billion devices accessing the internet at 75.4 mbps on average with 82% of all traffic used to view or create videos.
 The result?
-The zettabyte era is almost over.
-The new future of the internet?
 Yottabytes.

 So what’s a yottabyte?
 A yot more than a zettabyte, that’s for sure.

-It’s 1,000,000,000,000,000,000,000,00 bytes or 1,000 zettabytes, and, as noted by the IEEE, humankind will start generating yottabytes within the decade as data fidelity, transfer speed and usage rates rapidly increase.
+It’s 1,000,000,000,000,000,000,000,00 bytes, and, as noted by the IEEE, humankind will start generating yottabytes within the decade as data fidelity, transfer speed and usage rates rapidly increase.
 Worth noting?
 The highest prefix in the international system of units (SI) is yotta, meaning once we’ve rocketed past the yotta years we’ll need an entirely new way to describe data.
 Maybe uberbytes?
 Incredo-bytes?
 Gargunta-bytes?
 The potential is endless.

 Bottom line?
 We’ve arrived at — and rapidly overshot — the zettabyte era.
-Next up are yottabytes, promising both the potential to address human-created problems with human-created data but carrying the caveat that making more information, more quickly isn’t the future of the internet — only its foundation.
+Next up are yottabytes, promising both the potential to address human-created problems with human-created data but carrying the caveat that making more information, more quickly isn’t the future of the internet and digital technology — only its foundation.